wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This type of cache also features a simpler coherence protocol compared with the more general type of inclusive and non-inclusive caches, since there is no maintenance of coherence for upper levels.
 The MESI L1 coherence protocol is implemented by class `MESIL1`, in file `MESI_L1.h/cc`.

+In the following text, we discuss the three major classes of operations, namely, CPU-initiated requests, internally generated requests, and external requests (invalidations of all kinds), in three separate sections.
+Helper functions are covered when they are first time encountered.